 Students benefit from training in both physics and engineering and from familiarization with sophisticated equipment, including electron microscopes, lasers, surface coating machines and material characterisation instruments.

 Student exchange programmes with academic institutions in the Chinese mainland and overseas are available.
 In addition, students will perform Work-Integrated Education (WIE) in the form of short-term placements, many of which are outside PolyU.

-The articulation programme conforms to the common framework of the University for Bachelor’s degree, including language training, work-integrated education, co-curricular activity and General University Requirements (GUR).
-Students have to complete a minimum of 9 credits of GUR subjects, a minimum of 56 credits of Discipline Specific Requirement (DSR) subjects, and a minimum of 80 hours of full-time training (WIE component) for fulfilling the graduation requirement.
+This articulation programme conforms to the University's general framework for Bachelor’s degrees, including language training, Work-Integrated Education (WIE) and General University Requirements (GUR).
+Students must complete a minimum of 9 credits of GUR subjects, a minimum of 56 credits of Discipline Specific Requirement (DSR) subjects and a minimum of 80 hours of full-time training (WIE component) to fulfil the graduation requirements.

-Students not meeting the equivalent standard of the undergraduate degree Language and Communication Requirement (LCR) will be required to take degree LCR subjects.
+Students who do not meet the equivalent standard of the undergraduate Language and Communication Requirement (LCR) will be required to take undergraduate LCR subjects.

 - Advanced Scientific Instrumentation

 - Detectors and Imaging Devices

 - Optical Design